Difference of level: 450m:

 Before your excursion is over, make a point of going to the high part of the historical part of Marciana to see the majestic Pisan Fortress (XII cent.), and, further along, the Antiquarium, where you will see interesting archeological remains dating back to pre Roman times.

-Information and Photographs from the Tuscan Archipelago Tourism Promotion Offices
+Information from the Tuscan Archipelago Tourism Promotion Offices